bohnen/momento-topic-example/README.md

-# Momento Topics BTCJPY Trading App Sample
+# Momento Topics BTCJPY Trading App Example

-This repository is a sample demonstration of using Momento Topics to deliver BTCJPY prices in real-time for a trading application.
+This repository is a demonstration of using Momento Topics to deliver BTCJPY prices in real-time for a trading application.

 ## Directory Structure